Get certification to increase your credibility.

 Add other common skills from your industry - such as Business Development, Business Strategy and Marketing Strategy - into your resume if they're relevant.

-Incorporate skills - like Retail Banking, International Business and Derivatives - into your work experience too.
+Incorporate skills - like Production Management, Customer Service and Production Planning - into your work experience too.
 This shows hiring managers that you have practical experience with these tools, techniques and skills.

 On Management resumes, you should give specific accomplishments that involve you training others, whether that's in your team or other stakeholders.